Najat00/Final-Project/README.md

 112    A View to a Kill    Movie           John Glen     6.3     131.0  1985      Action
 113       A World Apart    Movie        Chris Menges     6.8     112.0  1988       Drama

-The user will then be prompted to enter a decade that they would like to view films from".
+The user will then be prompted to enter a decade that they would like to view films from.
 If the user enters "1980" the following dataframe should be displayed:
                                                 title filmtype          director  rating  duration  year                     genre
 11                             *batteries not included    Movie   Matthew Robbins     6.3     106.0  1987             Drama/Sci-Fi
 29                      2010: The Year We Make Contact    Movie       Peter Hyams     6.8     116.0  1984                    Sci-Fi